Independent advisory panel

-The Independent Advisory Panel for Underground Mining (the Panel) has been established to provide the Department and the Independent Planning Commission of NSW (IPC) with access to world-best scientific advice when assessing underground coal mining proposals under the Environmental Planning and Assessment Act 1979.
+The Independent Advisory Panel for Underground Mining has been established to give the department and the Independent Planning Commission of NSW (IPC) access to world's-best scientific advice when we assess underground coal mining proposals under the Environmental Planning and Assessment Act 1979.

 The establishment of the panel is consistent with the recommendation made by the NSW Chief Scientist and Engineer’s Independent Expert Panel for Mining in the Catchment.

-When requested, the Panel will provide technical advice to the Department or the IPC on development applications and post-approval matters relating to the assessment and management of subsidence impacts associated with underground mining across NSW.
+When requested, the panel will give the department or the IPC technical advice on development applications, post-approval matters and policy relating to the assessment and management of subsidence associated with underground mining across NSW.

-The panel is comprised of an independent chair and experts in the fields of mining engineering and subsidence, surface water, groundwater and swamp hydrology and ecology.
+The panel comprises an independent chair and experts in the fields of mining engineering and subsidence, surface water, groundwater and swamp hydrology and ecology.

-The chair is responsible for managing any conflicts of interest when appointing members to provide advice.
+The chair manages any conflicts of interest when appointing members to give advice.

 Emeritus Professor Jim Galvin (Chair)

 Professor Galvin is an Emeritus Professor (University of New South Wales) in Mining Engineering and former member of the NSW Planning Assessment Commission.
 Professor Galvin is one of the world’s foremost experts on underground coal mining and subsidence and has extensive experience in geomechanics, mine management and risk management.
 He was a member of the Independent Panel for the Southern Coalfield Inquiry (2008), several subsequent reviews of mining projects in the Southern Coalfield and most recently, Chair of the Independent Expert Panel on Mining in the Catchment.